We believe that good attendance is essential for helping pupils reach their full potential.

 To request any leave of absence, this must be done by completing the leave of absence form available from the main office, or alternatively you can download and print out the form here.
 Leave of Absence

-The school day starts at 8.55am.
-However we open our doors at 8.45am to allow the children to get settled for the learning to take place.
+The school day starts at 8.45am.
+However we open our doors at 8.35am to allow the children to get settled for the learning to take place.
 As soon as all children are in the building the doors are locked for security reasons and entry can only be made via the main door.
-Children who arrive after 8.55am are officially recorded as late in the school register as well as being in the ‘Late Book’.
-Children who arrive after 9.30am will be recorded as arriving after the registers close which will be classed as unauthorised absence.
+Children who arrive after 8.45am are officially recorded as late in the school register as well as being in the ‘Late Book’.
+Children who arrive after 9.30am will be recorded as an unauthorised absence.

 Please don’t miss a session because you are late as it is better to be late than not in at all.